-Prep: Preheat oven to 275 degrees F. Line a rimmed baking sheet with parchment paper or silicon mat.
+Prep: Preheat oven to 275 degrees F. Line a rimmed baking sheet with parchment paper or a silicone mat.

-Dry ingredients: In a large bowl, mix together the oats, almonds, pepitas, cinnamon and salt.
+Dry ingredients: In a large bowl, mix the oats, almonds, pepitas, cinnamon, and salt.

-Wet ingredients: Warm your coconut oil and maple syrup, combine with vanilla extract.
+Wet ingredients: Warm your coconut oil and maple syrup, combined with vanilla extract.
 Mash your bananas and measure your nut butter.

 Mix wet & dry: Combine the wet ingredients with the oat mixture.
 Toss and mix to coat well.